guptaNswati/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 8-concat_edges.py - complete a given source code for creating a new sentence.

 9-easter_egg.py - a Python script that prints "The Zen of Python", by TimPeters.

+100-write.py - Writes a Python script that prints a string literal using write
+	     on stderr.

+101-compile - a Shell script that compiles a Python script file.

+102-magic_calculation.py - Writes a Python function that is similar to given
+			 Python bytecode.

+main.py - a python script that prints a string literal for testing.